Elisabeth Sladen: After Doctor Who (1977–2005)

+Sladen's next appearance in the role was in the 20th anniversary special "The Five Doctors" (1983).
 She reprised the role in the 1993 Children in Need special Dimensions in Time, and in the 1995 independently produced video Downtime alongside former co-star Nicholas Courtney as Brigadier Lethbridge-Stewart and Deborah Watling as Victoria Waterfield.
 This was her last on-screen appearance as Sarah Jane Smith before 2006.